Design Technology and Engineering

 - To highlight the importance of STEM and STEM careers so students can make informed decisions and gain access to the next stage of work life after education.

 In order to provide our students with a broad skill set and allow them to experience a range of materials and processes we have designed our Y7 & 8 curriculum to cover the main areas within Design Technology and Engineering.
 Health and Safety, Design, Making & Modelling and Food Preparation skills provide students with a foundation of skills which will help them to become intuitive and independent young men.
+In year 9 students will complete a 12 lesson Engineering carousel further building upon the foundation of skills gained in Y7 and 8.
 While studying BTEC Engineering students apply their practical skills to Engineering scenarios.
 As part of the course students are exposed to a range of local employers in the Engineering sector as well as higher education opportunities to allow them to link their learning to real life engineering practice.

 Students are assessed in two different ways within Design Technology and Engineering which reflects the way assessment of BTEC takes place.

-- In Y7 & 8 Students complete a range of both formative and summative assessments.
+- In Y7,8 and 9 Students complete a range of both formative and summative assessments.
 Skills based projects are assessed against the four areas of Design, Making, Analysis and Evaluation

 - BTEC Engineering is assessed through 3 Units which are then divided into learning aims.
 Regular testing of subject knowledge also take place in the form of 100% tests